amidos2006/pcg_benchmark/pcg_benchmark/probs/isaac/README.md

 - `diversity(float)`: the diversity percentage that if you pass it, the diversity value is equal to 1 (optional=0.6)

 ## Quality Measurement
+To pass the quality criteria, you need to pass multiple of criteria
+- The rooms need to be close to each other where there is no isolate rooms far away from the others
+- The connections should create a fully connected dungeon
+- All the special rooms `start`, `boss`, `shop`, and `treasure` need to exist in a different unique room in the dungeon.
+- No more loose connections which means all connections have to lead to a room and not to an empty area.

 ## Diversity Measurement
+To pass the diversity criteria, you need to have a dungeon layout different from each other either based on number of rooms or connection or both.

 ## Controlability Measurement
+To pass the controlability criteria, you need to make sure that the number of rooms is equal to the control parameter `map_size`.